This Day in History: Prohibition comes to an end

-On this day in 1933, Americans are finally allowed to drink beer again!
+On this day in 1933, FDR signs the Cullen-Harrison Act.
+Americans would finally be allowed to drink beer again!
 Well, sort of.
-Prohibition was still technically in effect, but Congress was working to ease the pain a bit.
+Prohibition was still technically in effect, but Congress was working to ease the pain.

-Indeed, some parts of the country celebrate this day as National Beer Day.
+Indeed, some parts of the country still celebrate the effective date of this Act (April 7) as National Beer Day.

 Prohibition was then entering its 14th year.
 Since January 1920, the 18th Amendment had prohibited the “manufacture, sale, or transportation of intoxicating liquors” within the United States.
 Herbert Hoover would describe Prohibition as a “great social and economic experiment,” but many Americans had supported the amendment without really knowing what they were getting: They thought it would ban only hard liquor, not wine and beer.